Archivos de diario de mayo 2023

 E. elatum - late flowering, large ovate to arrowhead shaped basal leaves on petioles about leaf-length, very tall flower stems, usually highly branched, leafless, giving a rather sparse open look with small flowers.

 E. ovalifolium - very low silvery to greyish foliage (occasionally green) varying from small upright paddle-like leaves to densely packed curled leaves, often forming sizeable mats.
 One variety has brown margins on leaves.
-With close inspection three tepals are much narrower and longer than others.
+With close inspection three tepals are much narrower and longer than others (dimorphic tepals).
 Flowers can be candy-striped, or pale to bright yellow, or sometimes dark pink or even red.
 Flower bracts form a cluster of several conical bract sheaths, each bearing several flowers. https://www.inaturalist.org/observations/171453389

 E. thymoides - easy to recognized from small neat rounded habit and thymelike leaves. sometimes old plants sprawl and have a larger woody base but the growing parts still have the neat habit.
-This and E. douglasii are usually found in very rocky shallow soil (scabland).
+This and E. douglasii are often found in very rocky shallow soil (scabland).

 Burke: "The leafy bracts below the flowers throughout the inflorescence separates E. niveum from the similar E. strictum, which has no leafy bracts."
 JHT adds - the bract leaves are smaller than the basal leaves but similarly hairy and silver in tone.